younglim/developer.gov.sg/collections/_products/categories/data-and-apis/vault/overview.md

 The goal of Vault Workspace is to be the central repository for all types of data (Core, Non-Core, and Working), thereby replacing the need for agencies to build, commission or manage data infrastructure themselves.

-### Getting Started

-Public officers can access [Vault](https://vault.gov.sg){:target="_blank"} by using their work computers and logging in with their '.gov.sg' email.
-No registration is required.

 ### Pricing

 Vault is free for public officers.